 Also in Milton, the West Florida Railroad Museum offers up-close opportunities for your pint-sized train buff to explore railroad cars at a historic depot along the former Pensacola and Atlantic railroad line.
 Your visit will support the continued restoration of this amazing museum.
 Learn more at www.wfrm.org.

 Where to eat

 Navarre Beach and Santa Rosa County are filled with local, family-friendly restaurants to grab a bite between adventures.
 Here are a few to choose from for your visit:

 Windjammers on the Pier: Located on the Navarre Beach Fishing Pier, the menu includes locally caught seafood, kid favorites like burgers and chicken strips, and amazing views of the Gulf.

-Blackwater Bistro: Located in one of Historic Milton’s period houses, Blackwater Bistro offers a cozy dinning experience with both inside or outside dining.
+Blackwater Bistro: Located in one of Historic Milton’s period houses, Blackwater Bistro offers a cozy dining experience with both inside and outside dining.
 Choose between a wide variety of menu items, including a popular Sunday Brunch.
 Blackwater Bistro often hosts live music, making it the perfect spot for a family meal.